Ambode George reveals the first mistake Tinubu made in his administration | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Ambode George reveals the first mistake Tinubu made in his administration

-Former Deputy National Chairman of the Peoples Democratic Party (PDP), Chief Olabode George, shared his assessment of President Bola Ahmed Tinubu’s administration in an interview with The Nigerian Tribune.
-He began by emphasizing the long-term nature of the presidential term, highlighting the four-year tenure in the context of 24 hours in a day.
+Chief Olabode George, the ex-Deputy National Chairman of the Peoples Democratic Party (PDP), recently provided his evaluation of President Bola Ahmed Tinubu’s leadership during an interview with The Nigerian Tribune.
+He stressed the importance of considering the presidential term as a long-term commitment, comparing the four-year tenure to a single day within a 24-hour period.

-Chief Olabode George pointed out what he perceived as the first mistake made by President Tinubu during his administration.
-He criticized the allocation of N5 billion to every state as palliatives, stating that this distribution wasn’t justifiable due to the varying populations of the states.
-George used Lagos State, with a population of approximately 22 million, and Bayelsa State, with less than 2 million, as examples, both receiving the same amount.
+Chief Olabode George highlighted the initial error made by President Tinubu during his tenure.
+He expressed disapproval towards the allocation of N5 billion to each state as relief measures, arguing that this distribution was unjustifiable considering the differing populations of the states.
+George illustrated this point by comparing Lagos State, with a population of around 22 million, to Bayelsa State, which has less than 2 million inhabitants, yet both states received the same amount of funds.

 According to him; “I have mentioned several times that this journey will take a long time.
 To explain it technically, there are 24 hours in a day, and we have four years ahead of us.
 So if you multiply 24 hours by 365 days and then by 4 years, you will see just how many hours the President will spend in office.
 It is a long-term commitment, and we are only at the beginning.
 The first mistake he made was, I would not hide myself.
 Teach me how to fish, rather than be giving me fish to eat.
 The first mistake made was the N5 billion given to every state as paliatives.
 To do what ?
 What is the population of Lagos State ?
 About 22 million, we got N5 billion.
 Bayelsa State is less than 2 million in population, it got N5 billion.
 Kano State is also a heavily populated state, it got N5 billion.
 Jigawa State, next door neighbour, it got also N5 billion.
 Is that justifiable ?”